Gallo homers twice, Judge goes deep again, Yanks top ChiSox

-CHICAGO (AP) — Joey Gallo hit a two-run shot in the 10th inning for his second homer of the game, Aaron Judge went deep again and had four RBIs, and the New York Yankees outlasted the Chicago White Sox 7-5 in another back-and-forth thriller Saturday night.
+CHICAGO (AP) — Joey Gallo hit a two-run shot in the 10th inning for his second homer of the game, and the New York Yankees outlasted the Chicago White Sox 7-5 in another back-and-forth thriller Saturday night.

-Two days after Tim Anderson’s walk-off drive lifted Chicago over New York 9-8 at the Field of Dreams Game in Dyersville, Iowa, the teams delivered another dramatic ending.
+Two days after Tim Anderson’s game-ending drive lifted Chicago to a wild 9-8 victory in the Field of Dreams game in Iowa, the teams delivered another dramatic ending.

+“That was a heartbreaking loss,” Gallo said.
+“It was tough.
+But it was like, we’re going to get them the next game.”

+“We’re a team that doesn’t give up,” said Aaron Judge, who had four RBIs.
+“We continue to fight until the last out.

+‘We witnessed that in the cornfield and even here.
+It was two teams that didn’t want to go home a loser.”

-Judge’s solo shot off Craig Kimbrel put New York ahead 4-3 in the eighth, but Jose Abreu tied it with two outs in the ninth with a solo drive against Chad Green.
+Judge’s solo shot off Craig Kimbrel put New York ahead 4-3 in the eighth, but José Abreu tied it with a two-out solo drive in the ninth against Chad Green (7-5).

-Judge then singled in automatic runner Brett Gardner to start the 10th and snap a 4-all tie.
-Gallo followed with a towering shot to right as New York tagged Liam Hendriks (7-3) late for the second straight game and this time held on.
+Judge then singled in automatic runner Brett Gardner to start the 10th.
+Gallo followed with a towering shot to right as New York tagged All-Star closer Liam Hendriks (7-3) for the second straight game.

 Anderson had a chance to be the hero again, but he grounded out with the bases loaded against Albert Abreu to end the game.

-Abreu’s 24th homer gave him 222 for his career and moved him into third place on the White Sox career list.
+José Abreu’s 24th homer was No. 222 for his career, moving him into third on the franchise list.

-Judge also had a double among three hits, two nights after the slugger cracked two homers and drove in five runs in Iowa.
+Judge had three hits two nights after the slugger cracked two homers and drove in five runs in Iowa.

+“He’s getting locked in and it’s exciting,” manager Aaron Boone said.
+“A couple of great swings tonight.
+We know what he means to us.”

-Luis Robert hit a solo drive and Eloy Jiménez had two RBIs before a sellout crowd of 38,477 at Guaranteed Rate Field.
+Luis Robert hit a solo drive for Chicago and Eloy Jiménez had two RBIs before a sellout crowd of 38,477 at Guaranteed Rate Field.

-The Field of Dreams Game featured eight homers, including Anderson’s game-ending two-run shot off Zack Britton in the ninth.
+The Field of Dreams game featured eight homers, including Anderson’s two-run shot off Zack Britton in the ninth.

-Britton returned in this one, allowing a run on two walks and an RBI single by Robert in the 10th.
-He got only one out before Abreu entered with the bases loaded and got the final two outs for his first save.
+Britton returned in this one, allowing a run in the 10th.
+He got only one out before Abreu entered with the bases loaded and earned his first career save.

+“You could see clearly that both teams are putting a lot of importance on competing and winning the game,” White Sox manager Tony La Russa said.
+“That makes for the best entertainment.”

-Jameson Taillon yielded three runs on seven hits in five innings.
-Dylan Cease allowed three runs on four hits through five innings.
+New York’s Jameson Taillon yielded three runs and seven hits in five innings.
+Dylan Cease allowed three runs and four hits in five innings for Chicago.

-The Yankees took a 2-0 lead in the first on Judge’s sac fly, followed by Gallo’s homer to right.

-Robert went deep to center in the second to make it 2-all.

-RHP Gerrit Cole and LHP Jordan Montgomery, on the COVID-19 list since Aug.
+Yankees: RHP Gerrit Cole and LHP Jordan Montgomery, on the COVID-19 list since Aug.
 2 and 3, respectively, threw bullpen sessions on Friday.
-Manager Aaron Boone hopes the two will rejoin the rotation early next week. … Boone said 1B Anthony Rizzo, out with the coronavirus since Aug.
+Boone hopes the two will rejoin the rotation early next week. … Boone said 1B Anthony Rizzo, out with the coronavirus since Aug.
 8, had turned a corner and was set for a cardiac evaluation on Monday. … C Gary Sanchez, on the COVID-19 list since Aug.
 5, is working out at Double-A Somerset.

 SEVERINO SETBACK